The air carrier is responsibility for passengers and their baggage

-2. For all flights to which this Plan applies, if the aircraft remains on the tarmac, LOT will work to meet the essential needs of passengers aboard the aircraft by providing adequate food and potable water no later than two (2) hours after the aircraft leaves the gate (in the case of departure) or touches down (in the case of arrival), unless the pilot-in-command determines that safety or security considerations preclude such service.
+For all flights covered by this plan, LOT will cater for passengers' basic needs by providing adequate food and potable water no later than two (2) hours after the aircraft leaves the gate (in the case of a departure) or touches down (in the case of an arrival) if the aircraft remains on the tarmac, unless the pilot-in-command determines that safety or security considerations preclude such service;